davidedantonio/bee-grid/docs/1.0/usage.md

 # Colspan

-You can specify, on a specific columns item, how many grid columns the item span.
+You can specify, on a column item, how many grid columns the item span.
 Here come an example:

 <div class="docs-example">
   <div class="grid-container-fluid cols-6">